LucianLaFleur/pythonCyberSecurityProjects/README.md

 ...

+The Journal -
+  A shorthand log of activities.
+This puts a date to the different activities and allows for some footnotes as I reflect on the learning I upload here.

+...

 I also have some scripts involving code for different utilities and problem-solving.
 A summary of them is below:
 Code samples: